MinaSaad123/Sequence-to-create-symbol-tables/README.md

 # Sequence-to-create-symbol-tables

-## Still in progress 80%, I will give URLs to my summary gro chapter in github
+## Finished but i'm waiting to finish the second program, I will give URLs to my summary for chapters in github

 [LINUX programming interface](https://github.com/MinaSaad123/Linux-programming-interface-book)